 Post Processors

-In addition to the standard anatomy of EBNF.
-Grammar Well supports Post Processors.
+In addition to the standard anatomy of EBNF, Grammar Well supports Post Processors.
 Post Processors are used to either evaluate or transform a matched production rule's values.

 Types